Curtis T. McMullen: Biography

 McMullen was chair of the Harvard Mathematics Department from 2017 to 2020.
-He was the doctoral advisor of Maryam Mirzakhani who won the Fields Medal as the first female in history.
+His doctoral student Maryam Mirzakhani was the first woman to win the Fields Medal.

 Honors and awards

 McMullen received the Salem Prize in 1991 and won the Fields Medal in 1998 at the International Congress of Mathematicians (ICM) in Berlin.
 At the 1990 ICM in Kyoto he was an Invited Speaker.
 He was awarded a Guggenheim Fellowship in 2004, elected to the National Academy of Sciences in 2007, and received the Humboldt Research Award in 2011.